helium/oracles/aws_local/src/README.md

-Helper to run tests with [localstack](https://www.localstack.cloud/)
+It helps to run tests with [localstack](https://www.localstack.cloud/)